Let's face it: wearable safety technology is everywhere these days.

-For example, a 2018 Verdantix report found that 58% respondents regard industrial wearables significant to their upcoming operational risk management initiatives.
-To clarify, industrial wearables are wearable tech used in industrial settings to improve productivity, safety and efficiency.
+For example, a 2018 Verdantix report found that 58% respondents regard industrial wearables (wearables are wearable tech used in industrial settings to improve productivity, safety and efficiency) significant to their upcoming operational risk management initiatives.

 Industrial wearables' primary functions: